maytione/LeHotelMax/README.md

 This is little demo app of Clean Architecture with CQRS pattern including JWT authorization.
 Task was to create JSON REST web service for hotel search.
 The service must have two API interfaces:
-- CRUD interface for hotel data management (authorized) --> Standard CRUD operations with standard validation
+* CRUD interface for hotel data management (authorized)
+	* Standard CRUD operations with standard validation
-* Search interface that returns the list of all hotels to the user (public) --> For each hotel, return the name, the price, and the distance from my current geo location --> The list should be ordered.
+* Search interface that returns the list of all hotels to the user (public)
+	* For each hotel, return the name, the price, and the distance from my current geo location
+	* The list should be ordered.
 Hotels that are cheaper and closer to my current location should be positioned closer to the top of the list.
 Hotels that are more expensive and further away should be positioned closer to the bottom of the list.

 ### So let's start from architecture...

 #### Clean Architecture
-Independence of Frameworks
+* Independence of Frameworks
-Separation of Concerns (structured in layers):
+* Separation of Concerns (structured in layers):
 	* Innermost Layer (Entities/Domain Models)
 	* Use Cases or Application Layer
 	* Interface Adapters or Presenters
 	* Frameworks and Drivers
-Testability
+* Testability
-Dependency Rule
+* Dependency Rule
-Simplicity and Maintainability
+* Simplicity and Maintainability

 Overall, Clean Architecture emphasizes the separation of concerns, maintainability, and testability by structuring the codebase in a way that promotes flexibility and adaptability to changes in requirements or technologies.
 It aims to create systems that are resilient to changes in external factors, ensuring the longevity and sustainability of software projects.

 More at
 https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures

-So, our poject structure looks like:
+So, project structure looks like:
 ```
 LeHotelMax Soultion